 - Track impact of each menu change for at least two full cycles.

-Teams optimize only item margin and ignore execution cost.
-Real gains appear when menu and operations are optimized together.
+Teams often optimize only item margin and ignore execution cost.
+Durable gains appear when menu and operations are optimized together.

 Keep Reading